naanprofit/RCKangaroo/README.md

 Sample command to generate tames:

 RCKangaroo.exe -dp 16 -range 76 -tames tames76.dat -max 10
+You can also quickly generate a base128 tames file using the helper tool:

+./tamesgen mytames.dat 1000

 Then you can restart software with same parameters to see less K in benchmark mode or add "-tames tames76.dat" to solve some public key in 76-bit range faster.